J.M. Fritzman

 Associate Professor of Philosophy

 “Philosophy is always one generation from dying.
 Students allow philosophy to continue.
-For that, we teachers of philosophy owe them an unrepayable and immeasurable debt of gratitude.
+For that, teachers of philosophy owe them an unrepayable and immeasurable debt of gratitude.
 Studying philosophy is never easy.
 It is, however, usually pleasant.
 Teaching philosophy is always a joy.”

 Academic Credentials